 Activity Involvement & Notification When will you be involved?
 How will you be involved?
 What we will do (Legal requirements are italicised) (Legal requirements are italicised) (Legal requirements are italicised) Initial evidence We may employ the following engagement Register your contact details on the gathering and techniques as deemed appropriate, Planning Policy Consultation Database informal community depending upon the subject matter: engagement Articles in the Council's Arena magazine Issue press release/newsletter Social media Workshops for key stakeholders One-to-one meetings Presentations to interested parties Issues and Options Notify specific and general consultation Specific and general consultation bodies Documents will be published on the Stage/Preferred bodies (see Appendix 1) as the local will be notified of the consultation website and placed in the Council Offices Approach planning authority consider appropriate. period prior to the publication of the and local libraries.
 (Regulation 18) Publish information on our website document.
 Dependent upon the subject matter of Dependent upon the subject matter of the Local Plan, we may employ further engagement techniques such as The consultation will run for a period not less than 6 weeks.
 In addition, we will contact all those on the Local Plan, we may employ further engagement techniques as deemed appropriate.
-Workshops for key stakeholdersOne-to-one meetings our consultation database who have asked to be consulted on planning We encourage comments to be submitted online wherever possible.
+Workshops for key stakeholders One-to-one meetings our consultation database who have asked to be consulted on planning We encourage comments to be submitted online wherever possible.
 For

-(Lega P A m • Is at we will do al requirements are italicised) Presentations to interested parties Articles in the Council's Arena magazine Issue press release/newsletter (Legal requirements are italicised) policy documents, with details of how they can comment.
-(Legal requirements are italicised) those who find this difficult, we will • P • A m • Is Presentations to interested parties Articles in the Council's Arena magazine policy documents, with details of how • A m • Is Articles in the Council's Arena magazine · · · those who find this difficult, we will • Si Social media provide comment forms that can be completed electronically or in hard copy and submitted via email or post.
-Plan (Regulation 19) and Representations relating to a Local Plan (Regulation 20)subm and in "state gener represe providInvite gener represe provid.A pi fo fo ti e available for inspection the pre- nission plan, supporting documents information on how to respond (the tement of representations procedure") e statutory consultation bodies and eral consultation bodies to make esentations under Regulation 18 and ride them with: A statement of the representations procedure; A statement of the fact that the Submission Documents are available for inspection and of the places and times at which they can be inspected. endent upon the subject matter of the Specific and general consultation bodies will be notified on publication of the pre- submission plan.
+Activity Involvement & Notification When will you be involved?
+How will you be involved?
+What we will do (Legal requirements are italicised) (Legal requirements are italicised) (Legal requirements are italicised) Presentations to interested parties Articles in the Council's Arena magazine Issue press release/newsletter Social media policy documents, with details of how they can comment. those who find this difficult, we will provide comment forms that can be completed electronically or in hard copy and submitted via email or post.
+Publication of a Local Plan (Regulation 19) and Representations relating to a Local Plan (Regulation 20) Make available for inspection the presubmission plan, supporting documents and information on how to respond (the "statement of representations procedure") Invite statutory consultation bodies and general consultation bodies to make representations under Regulation 18 and provide them with: A statement of the representations procedure; A statement of the fact that the Submission Documents are available for inspection and of the places and times at which they can be inspected.
+Specific and general consultation bodies will be notified on publication of the pre- submission plan.
 The consultation will run for a period not less than 6 weeks.
 In addition, we will contact all those on our consultation database who have asked to be consulted on planning policy documents, with details of how they can comment on the pre- submission plan.
 Documents will be published on the website and placed in the council offices and local libraries.
 Any person may make representations about a Local Plan which the local planning authority proposes to submit.
 We encourage comments to be submitted online wherever possible.
 For those who find this difficult, we will provide comment forms that can be completed electronically or in hard copy and submitted via email or post.